AaryanNarayani/vionum/README.md

 ## The Solution

-Vionum is a constrained, evidence-first AI oracle that separates obvious outcomes from ambiguous ones—and settles the obvious ones much faster.
+Vionum is a constrained, evidence-first AI oracle that separates obvious outcomes from ambiguous ones and settles the obvious ones much faster.

 ### How It Works

-1. **Claim** — Accept a structured prediction-market claim
+1. **Claim**: Accept a structured prediction-market claim
-2. **Evidence** — Retrieve data only from approved, whitelisted sources
+2. **Evidence**: Retrieve data only from approved, whitelisted sources
-3. **Council** — Run multi-agent evaluation over that evidence
+3. **Council**: Run multi-agent evaluation over that evidence
-4. **Verdict** — Produce a verdict, confidence score, and evidence summary
+4. **Verdict**: Produce a verdict, confidence score, and evidence summary

 **Key principle:** Low-confidence or disputed outcomes escalate to human fallback.
-Vionum doesn't replace all human judgment—it handles the obvious cases so humans can focus on the hard ones.
+Vionum doesn't replace all human judgment: it handles the obvious cases so humans can focus on the hard ones.

 ---